henfrydls/Portafolio-Manager/README.md

 - **Modern Portfolio Design** with fixed sidebar layout and responsive design
 - **Comprehensive Admin Panel** for content management with analytics dashboard
 - **Blog System** with Medium-style posts, categories, and rich content editing
-- **Project Showcase** with technology filtering and public/private visibility
+- **Project Showcase** with catalog-driven filtering and public/private visibility
+- **Catalog Management** for categories, project types, and knowledge bases
 - **Resume Management** with web version and PDF download
 - **Contact System** with secure forms and email notifications
 - **Analytics Tracking** with visit statistics and performance metrics